 Tailings Storage Facilities (TSF)

-Ramelius manages a number of TSF’s at Mt Magnet Gold Mine and Edna May Gold Mine which are designed in accordance with the Tailings Dam Code of Practice and classified by an ANCOLD hazard rating which is categorised according to risk.
-Ramelius completes regular inspections and an annual geotechnical auditing of its operating TSFs, including the preparation and implementation of a site-specific TSF Operating Manual which sets out the safe and environmentally acceptable operating procedures, monitoring and reporting requirements., trigger levels and actions to be taken to rectify any potential deficiencies.
-The TSF’s undergo an annual geotechnical audit to assess their structure.
+Ramelius oversees multiple TSFs at Mt Magnet Gold Mine and Edna May Gold Mine.
+These facilities are designed in accordance with the Tailings Dam Code of Practice and classified by an ANCOLD hazard ratings based on risk levels.
+Ramelius completes regular inspections and an annual geotechnical auditing of its operating TSFs.
+Each TSF has a dedicated Operating Manual detailing safe and environmentally sustainable procedures, monitoring and reporting requirements, trigger levels and corrective actions for any potential deficiencies.

-In addition, audits against compliance with the operating strategy and monitoring regimen are conducted to ensure these programs effectively detect any potential risks to the environment.
+Additionally, compliance audits are conducted to ensure our operating strategy and monitoring protocols effectively detect any environmental risks.
 Audit reports are lodged with relevant regulators demonstrating our compliance with all conditions.
 Regulations also require Ramelius to use independent TSF consultant engineers for the design and annual inspection of its TSFs as well as requirements for the provision of information, instruction, training, and supervision that assures the integrity of facilities and the occupational safety and health of personnel working at them.

 The chosen location, design, construction method, operational strategy, monitoring and surveillance, emergency response planning and rehabilitation of each TSF undergoes a rigorous risk and environmental impact assessments prior to approval.
 Specialist engineers are engaged by Ramelius to ensure all factors that can potentially impact the long-term performance of each TSF are considered and addressed.
 The design process is complex and ensures the integrity and safety of each TSF during; operation; extreme weather and events; and decommissioning.